 Domains - Concepts

-A domain name is an unique alphanumeric name used to identify a computer (web or email server) on the Internet.
+A domain name is a unique alphanumeric name used to identify a computer (web or email server) on the internet.
 It translates the numeric address of the computer to a more memorable name.

-Computers connected to an IP network, for example the Internet, all have an unique IP address.
+Computers connected to an IP network, such as the internet, all have a unique IP address.

 These addresses are numeric because it is easier to handle for a machine.
 With IPv4 these addresses have the form of